 We never abandon the point of view of the journalists, but they have the egoless abandon of the field correspondent.
-The only indulgence Chernov allows himself is to think about his daughters and wonder whether he will see them in a voice-over covered with a family video.
+Chernov only allows himself to think about his daughters and wonders whether he will see them in a voice-over covered with a family video.
 The moment lasts a few seconds but drives home the stakes journalists face.
-They bear witness to others suffering, at risk of losing their own lives.
+They witness others suffering, at risk of losing their own lives.
 His reverie includes a brief shot of a hand - his hand? - grasping some sand and letting the grains fall through the fingers.
 The image is comforting and disturbing.
-It hints at happier times but also human lives slipping inexorably away.
+It hints at happier times, human lives, and time slipping inexorably away.

 They also show how desperation also brings out the worst in people.
 You see a kid fleeing the bombing of a mall pushing a rolling chair loaded with looted electronics.
 More looters are ransacking a store in plain sight of the owner, who manages to shame a few into leaving empty-handed.
 Russians destroyed her house and burned her car, but fellow Ukrainians stole her livelihood.
 War is hell.